DURAARK/orthogen/README.md

 gets only projected on patches that are visible from that scan.
 This version also adds a new input format, as the e57 metadata json format is not as easily accessible.
 A tool that extracts the pose information from an .e57 file is included in the "src/e57" subfolder.
+The panoramic images are supposed to be named after the corresponding scan "name" tag in the config (+.jpg).

-Furthermore, the project also creates an executable named "panoalign" that automatically aligns a manually taken image to the registered image from the faro scanner.
+In Version 0.7.0 and 0.9.0, the software also may align a manually taken image to the registered image from the faro scanner.
 The tool expects all panoramic images to be in an folder, where each image is named according to the scan id in the e57 metadata: for each scan id "scan_id", the system tries to find an image named "scan_id"_aligned.jpg that contains the aligned manual